hafslundnett/hdd-style/styleguide/lib/buttons.md

 Changing the color of a button to convey purpose is not ideal as people with vision impairments may struggle.
 Usage of other colors should be properly discussed and the context clear.

-## NB!
-Breaking changes:
-- Small buttons (is-small) => removed
-- Normal buttons => new size that is between the old small and old normal button
-- no-hover

 ## Primary button
 `hdd-button`